You register theses in SLUpub with a file for open access publishing. On this page you will find further information about the publishing.

 Formatting your licentiate thesis

-Which parts of my thesis shall I publish?
+Which parts of my thesis shall I publish in SLUpub?

-- Monograph theses shall be deposited in their entirety.
-If your thesis is published with a commercial publisher, you must make sure they also permit publishing in Epsilon.
+Monograph theses shall be published in their entirety.
+If your thesis is published with a commercial publisher, you must make sure they also permit electronic publishing.